 Author: Randy Marsicano

 Institutions are utilizing more vendors than ever to provide services for their customers.
-While this can mean more efficient and cost effective offerings, it also means having a robust vendor management program in place.
-In my time working in the financial industry, I’ve seen institution after institution fall victim to the following three vendor management pitfalls.
+While this can mean more efficient and cost-effective offerings, it also means having a robust vendor management program in place.
+In my time working in the financial industry, I’ve seen institution after institution fall victim to the following three pitfalls that hinder vendor management success.

 A common misconception for people engaged in the vendor management process is that they need to examine everything available for every vendor.
 But, that isn’t necessary.
 You want to monitor based on the vendor’s inherent risk rating.
 The higher the inherent risk, the more monitoring is required.
 This works in the opposite direction also!
 The lower the inherent risk, the less monitoring is required.
 In other words, you don’t need to monitor every available SOC report for every vendor, just your highest risk ones.
 Monitoring only what’s relevant allows you to spend your time in your vendor management program more efficiently.

 Time and time again, I see institutions with their contracts in many different places.
 Centralizing your contracts means having all the pertinent details of your partnerships right at your fingertips whenever you need them.
 You should also never be surprised by the renewal of a vendor.
 Centralizing your contract location facilitates effective tracking of renewal dates.
 Tracking dates means being prepared for these actions, and seeing them in a holistic view with the rest of your vendors.